 The Analysis phase asks students to consider the trade-offs between and around what they’ve built.
-Given that all of the data structures implement the same interface, which implementations are faster than others?
+Given that all the data structures implement the same interface, which implementations are faster than others?
 We can answer this using either asymptotic analysis or experimental analysis.
-This approach also raises some important questions for affordance analysis too: if we define our implementations according to an interface, it’s ultimately the interface that matters rather than the underlying implementations that we so cherish in data structures.
-When programmers apply this interface to solve a problem, what questions and concerns should we raise?
+This approach also raises some important questions for affordance analysis: data structures and algorithms relate to real-world problems through the ways in which software engineers apply interfaces to simplify and abstract complexity during problem modeling.
+The interface defines expected behavior no matter which data structure or algorithm implementation we choose to use.

-The Critique phase extends the dialogue started through affordance analysis and connects it to real-world outcomes.
-When tracing the path from design to analysis to critique, I want students to be able to see how the design of the interface shapes final values through the interface’s affordances.
-In presenting the phases in this order, we also emphasize a view of the problem in its abstraction levels beginning from the most specific implementation details to the generalizable interfaces and finally to the broader social outcomes produced by the system.
-This makes much more explicit the role that programmers have as the engineers of social futures: the responsibility that they have not only to consider the products that they build, but even how their individual engineering decisions shape the impacts of those products.
+The Critique phase extends the dialogue started during affordance analysis and connects it to real-world outcomes.
+I want students to learn how the design of interfaces shapes the ethical values of a system.
+In presenting the phases in this order, we emphasize a view of the problem by abstraction level beginning from specific implementation details to generalizable interfaces and finally to broader social outcomes.
+This makes much more explicit the role that programmers have as the engineers of our social futures.

 Check out the source code for Husky Maps, which provides these interfaces and scaffolds for implementations.